 How do you sell without selling?

 Well, let’s take this article as an example.
-We’re explaining to you what content marketing is and how it can help you win more business.
-We haven’t mentioned any of our services – we’re simply providing you with information and a few tips.
-At the same time, we’re (hopefully) getting you interested in content marketing.
-We’re showing you how it can benefit your business.
+I’m explaining to you what content marketing is and how it can help you win more business.
+I haven’t mentioned any of my services – I’m simply providing you with information and a few tips.
+At the same time, I’m (hopefully) getting you interested in content marketing.
+I’m showing you how it can benefit your business.

-And of course, you might read this and never do business with us.
+Perhaps you’ll read this and be inspired to get in touch.
+Or maybe you need me to take you on a few more dates first.
+And of course, you might read this and never do business with me.
 That’s ok too, because sometimes you have to kiss a few frogs before you find your prince.